Huashu-z/InclusiveSpace/README.md

 npm run dev
 ```

+Data input:
+layers must be in CRS EPSG:4326

 Open your browser to see the result.

 You can start editing your project in Plasmic Studio.
 The page auto-updates as you edit the project.